-The Bachelor of Arts in Music requires at least 120 semester hours of accredited college work, which includes the general education core, the required music core of at least 57 hours and physical education requirements.
+The Bachelor of Arts in Music requires at least 120 semester hours of accredited college work, excluding physical education activity courses.
+A typical four-year plan, including the general education core, the required music core of at least 57 hours, and physical education requirements, will range from 123 to 129 total hours...

-The Bachelor of Science in Music Education requires additional coursework in Professional Education (20 hours) and Music Education (17 hours), including a semester-long internship, for a total of approximately 150 hours.
+The Bachelor of Science in Music Education requires additional coursework in Professional Education (20 hours) and Music Education (17 hours), including a semester-long internship, for a total of 149 to 154 total hours.